Address Number Request

 - Provide a system of correct addressing for future growth of the county.

-The addressing process has been modified through the years due to the introduction of large-scale subdivisions, condominiums, apartments, etc. The cities and some villages of the county perform their own addressing within their corporation limits.
+In 1966, the Engineer's Office began issuing and documenting official addresses throughout the county.
+The addressing process has been modified through the years due to large-scale subdivisions, condominiums, and apartments.
+The cities and some villages perform their own addressing within their corporation limits.